alisktl/Kubernetes-in-Action/chapter02/README.md

 ## 2. Understanding what makes containers possible

 ### 2.1.
 Using Namespaces to customize the environment of a process
+The first feature called `Linux Namespaces` ensures that each process has its own view of the system.
+This means that a process running in a container will only see some of the files processes and network interfaces on the system, as well as a different hostname, just as if it were running in a separate virtual machine.

+#### 2.1.1.
+Introducing the available namespaces
+More specifically, there isn't just a single type of namespace.
+There are in fact several types - one for each resource type.
+A process thus uses not only one namespace, but one namespace for each type.

+The following types of namespaces exist:
+* The Mount namespace (`mnt`) isolates mount points (file systems).
+* The Process ID namespace (`pid`) isolates process IDs.
+* The Network namespace (`net`) isolates network devices, stacks, ports, etc.
+* The Inner-process communication namespace (`ipc`) isolates the communication between processes (this includes isolating message queues, shared memory, and others).
+* The UNIX Time-sharing System (`UTS`) namespace isolates the system hostname and Network Information Service (NIS) domain name.
+* The User ID namespace (`user`) isolates user and group IDs.
+* The `Cgroup` namespace isolates the Control Groups root directory.

 ### 2.2.
 Exploring environment of a running container
 #### 2.2.1.
 Running a shell inside an existing container
-This command runs bash as an additional process in the existing kubia-container container.
+This command runs bash as an additional process in the existing `kubia-container` container.
 The process has the same Linux namespaces as the main container process (the running Node.js server).
 ```
 docker exec -it kubia-container bash
 ```